 There are a multitude of publishing imprints and getting your start in the traditional publishing world can come down to which imprint offers you a contract.
 In the traditional publishing sphere, it’s imperative to pitch your work to the correct imprint, or risk a rejection.

 Let’s say you pitch to Crown, an imprint of Penguin Random House.
-Crown is known for specializing in bestselling fiction and narrative nonfiction in categories including biography, science, history, politics, and so on.
+Crown is known for specializing in bestselling fiction and narrative nonfiction in categories including biography, science, history, politics, and similar categories.
+If you wrote a biography about a historical world leader aimed at adults, you pitched the right publishing imprint.

 Amulet Books is an imprint of Abrams Publishing.
 Amulet Books’ nonfiction focus is on young adult and middle-grade.
 So while your biography may fit the nonfiction genre, it does not belong in the young adult or middle grade nonfiction genre.

 With so many imprints to choose from, it may seem confusing to know where to start.
 Don’t let the plethora of options overwhelm you.
-Instead, consider just how many options are available to you for publishing your book.
+Instead, celebrate just how many avenues are available to you for publishing your book.

 Checklist When Pitching Imprints

-You now understand what an imprint is and how they came into existence.
-You have your completed manuscript and you’re ready to pitch.
+You now understand what an imprint is and why they came into existence.
+You have your completed manuscript (or book proposal in the case of many nonfiction genres) and you’re ready to pitch.
 Now what?
 Follow this basic checklist when pitching to heighten your chances of receiving an offer:

 - Follow the imprint guidelines exactly